AudioKit/AudioKit/docs/AudioUnitCreation.md

 This C++ class contains the DSP code specific to this particular Audio Unit.
 It contains a specific processing method which the host calls from the render thread.
 It also contains functions to interpret any SetParameter or GetParameter calls which provide AUParameter access from sources outside the audio unit itself.
 Finally, if any direct access is needed to the DSP code which does not need to be exposed outside the AU itself, those access methods will also be found here.

-This class inherits from `AKDSPBase` and can override virtual methods provided by `AKDSPBase`.
+This class inherits from `DSPBase` and can override virtual methods provided by `DSPBase`.

 ## Objective C classes